Edward Courtenay, 1st Earl of Devon: Career

 The first decade of Edward's life was relatively peaceful.
 His early years were spent in the household of Mary Tudor, duchess of Suffolk and dowager queen of France, but following her death in 1533, he returned to his own family; he got private tutoring from Robert Taylor of Oxford.
-While Exeter was a close companion of Henry VIII in the 1520s, he came under greater suspicion during the divorce crisis due to his wife's continued backing for Catherine of Aragon and his connection with dissatisfied Poles and Nevilles.
+While Exeter was a close companion of Henry VIII in the 1520s, he came under greater suspicion during the annulment crisis due to his wife's continued backing for Catherine of Aragon and his connection with dissatisfied Poles and Nevilles.
 In view of his son's future goals, it's worth noting that the marquess was accused of intending to marry his son to Princess Mary.
-His father was a prominent figure at the royal court and his mother enjoyed the friendship of Queen Catherine of Aragon even after her divorce from King Henry VIII.
+His father was a prominent figure at the royal court and his mother enjoyed the friendship of Queen Catherine of Aragon even after the annulment of her marriage to King Henry VIII.

 Imprisonment

 In early November 1538, Edward Courtenay and his parents were arrested and incarcerated in the Tower of London.
 His father was accused of conspiring with the self-exiled Cardinal Reginald Pole to lead a Roman Catholic uprising in the so-called Exeter conspiracy and was executed on 9 January 1539.
 Both Edward and his mother were attainted and unable to inherit his titles and lands.

 His mother was released from prison in 1540 and for the rest of her life maintained a friendship with Mary Tudor, eldest daughter of Henry VIII and future queen.
 However, as a great-grandson of King Edward IV and a possible heir of the House of York, Edward was considered too much of a threat to the rule of the House of Tudor to be released.

 In 1547, Henry VIII died and was succeeded by his only surviving legitimate son, Edward VI.
 The new King declared a general amnesty, but his incarcerated cousin Edward Courtenay was among the few exceptions.

 While still incarcerated, Edward translated Benefizio di Cristo ("The Benefit of Christ's Death") into the English language and dedicated the manuscript to Anne Stanhope, wife of the Lord Protector Edward Seymour, 1st Duke of Somerset, uncle of King Edward VI.
 The Cambridge University Library contains a copy autographed by Edward VI himself.
 Courtenay may have intended this work as a gift of reconciliation to his royal cousin.
 Whatever benefits the translation may have brought him, release from the Tower of London was not among them.

 King Edward VI died on 6 July 1553.
 His designated heir, Lady Jane Grey, ascended briefly to the throne, but Mary Tudor, the king's elder half-sister, fortified at Framlingham Castle, was declared queen instead by the Privy Council on 19 July.
 Gertrude Blount was still her close friend and secured the release of her son Edward on 3 August 1553, after 15 years of incarceration in the Tower.